So you want to take an excursion to find the most haunted places and not spend to much time on this spooky road trip?

 Haunted Journeys can help you with this!
 Imagine, there are hundreds (maybe even thousands) of haunted historical sites, inns, restaurants, bars, parks, roads, museums, old sanitariums and historic prisons!
 In fact, many are totally accessible and public.
 This means, all you need are simple ghost hunting gadgets, an open mind and at least half a gas-filled tank to get there!
 But how do you see them all?
 How do you know what haunted place are near you?

-Pull up our map of hundreds of Haunted Places by clicking on map below!
+Pull up our map of thousands of Haunted Places by clicking on map below!

 With this map, Haunted Journeys offers you a road trip navigator of the most haunted in America!
 Zoom into your location, point and click to get you started on your exploration of the spookiest places around you!
 (Who knows!
 They may be walking distance to you!)

 Eventually we are hoping to bring these into our Haunted Journeys Catalog!

 Now that you found a few places to go, it's time to go ghost hunting.
 We've put together some common sense tips that may help you make your paranormal investigation a phenomenal and safe experience!